KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/part-5-scripts.md

    * To get the numerical value for read, write, and execute, you add their individual values.
 So, 4+2+1=7.
 The first number denotes the permissions for the user while the second and third are for the group and other.
 "Other" refers to everyone else that's not an owner of a member of the owning group.
 2. Type in `./CnCScript.sh` and hit enter to run your script.

 You've just written your first script!
 Yay!
-If you need some visual help, check out the animation below.